BluePigeonProject/blue-pigeon/README.md

 #### **2. Stealth**

-Blue Pigeon must maintain stealth, i.e. staying inconspicuous while being deployed on the field.
+Blue Pigeon must maintain stealth, i.e. staying inconspicuous deployed on the field.

 - Chunky laptops, Raspberry Pis and homebrew hacker kits are a straight *No-Go* as it limits the possibilities and feasibility of deployment. *We need a small and innocent looking pigeon, not a freakin' alpha male peacock!*

   - Blue Pigeon hides within a typical Android phone that the Red Teamer/Malicious Insider can bring into the field.
 No one ever suspects a mobile phone...

-  - In the rare event where the Red Teamer is being challenged for inspection *(or someone suspects the phone 'cos we just jinxed it)*, Blue Pigeon can be developed into various inconspicuous applications to suit the context of the operation.
-In this base repo, the mobile application is disguised as a Battery Optimizer app.
-Feel free to fork the repo and bring Blue Pigeon out for an aesthetical makeover!
+  - In the rare event where the Red Teamer is challenged for inspection, Blue Pigeon can be disguised as an inconspicuous application to suit the context of the operation.
+In the base proof-of-concept, the mobile application is disguised as a Battery Optimizer app.
+Feel free to fork the repo and take Blue Pigeon out for an aesthetic makeover!

-- Blue Pigeon should avoid causing the Red Teamer to throw off tell-tale signs while deploying the phone.
+- Blue Pigeon should avoid causing the Red Teamer to reveal any tell-tale signs of an exfiltration attempt while deploying the phone.

-  - The Red Teamer only needs to launch the application and introduce the phone into proximity of the compromised machine.
+  - The Red Teamer only needs to launch the application and bring the phone within proximity of the compromised machine.

   - Blue Pigeon runs in the background of the mobile phone and does not require the screen to be kept active.